-Blue Adobe Grill combines the spicy flavor of red and green chilis from New Mexico with traditional Southwestern style cooking.
+The Original Blue Adobe Grille combines the spicy flavor of red and green chilis from New Mexico with traditional Southwestern style cooking.
 Specialties include The Land of Enchantment, tender marinated tenderloins with pecan-grilled shrimp glazed in chipotle, served with a chicken enchilada, green chile potato and vegetables; and the spicy Carne Adovada, consisting of pork simmered in red chili and served in a flour tortilla.

 Traditional Mexican flavors spice up taste buds at Mangos Mexican Café & Bakery.
 Authentic tacos, tamales, enchiladas, burritos and other Northern Mexican food comprise the menu.
 Enjoy your meal inside the brightly colored restaurant sure to remind visitors of a Mexican fiesta or take it outside onto the sidewalk patio to enjoy the sunshine from under a bright umbrella.